Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 • less aerodynamic

-The desire for a more versatile solution grew ever stronger.
+The desire for a more versatile solution grew steadily.

-The Camel Trophy became synonymous with extreme vehicle travel.
-Participants drove through jungles, rivers, mud, mountains, and remote regions in specially prepared off-road vehicles.
+The Camel Trophy became a symbol of extreme vehicle travel.
+Participants drove through jungles, rivers, mud, mountains, and remote regions with specially prepared off-road vehicles.

 • Tools

-At this stage it finally became clear: A roof rack is not just a place for luggage, but a functional component of the entire vehicle concept .
+In this phase, it finally became clear: A roof rack is not just a place for luggage, but a functional component of the entire vehicle concept.

-Experiences from expeditions and travels showed that classic expedition baskets were useful, but not ideal in every respect.
+Experiences from expeditions and travel showed that classic expedition baskets, while useful, were not ideal in every respect.

 They were well suited for loose cargo, but less so as a universal base for modern equipment.

-Today, the following are frequently attached to such platforms:
+Today, the following are often attached to such platforms:

 • Roof tents